hasanuzzamanbe/wpninja-bot/README.md

 A telegram chatbot

 ## Capable of:
-Reply all your text in almost any language
+Reply all your text in almost any language <br>
-Provide stats of WordPress plugin
+Provide stats of WordPress plugin <br>
-Automatically send subscribed plugins stats daily
+Automatically send subscribed plugins stats daily <br>

 You can test at [@wpninja_bot](https://t.me/wpninja_bot)